 Set in a former bakery amid the rolling hills of Lindenow, Long Paddock is Chris and Gab's favourite spot for Sunday lunch.
 It's a picturesque place to sample Gippsland's fantastic range of fresh local produce, all creatively combined in a seasonal menu.

-Chris and Gab like to follow up a Long Paddock meal with wine at Lightfoot & Sons cellar door.
+Chris and Gab like to follow up a Long Paddock meal with wine at Lightfoot Wines cellar door.
 Perched on the limestone cliffs overlooking the Lindenow Valley, the winery provides one of the most spectacular views in Gippsland – ideal for a relaxing tipple on the outdoor deck.

 3. Mallacoota Wild Harvest Seafood Festival